Trip Difficulty: Moderate

 - Escape the trodden trekking route and enjoy the bird’s eye view of Namche Bazaar, and the small settlements of the Khumbu region.

-12 days of Everest Base Camp (EBC) trek, all the way from Lukla is considered the best trek for adventurous soul who wants to reach the foot of the Highest Mountain in the world, Mount Everest.
+Short Everest Base Camp (EBC) trek, all the way from Lukla is considered the best trek for adventurous soul who wants to reach the foot of the Highest Mountain in the world, Mount Everest.
 Anyone having an adventurous soul prefers this trek.
 You can have 2 days of acclimatization day and return by helicopter from Gorakshep to Lukla, with a beautiful aerial view of the Khumbu region which saves your three to four days of classic Everest trekking itinerary.
 Every single day of this trek is a rewarding journey that allows one to experience the nature and culture of the Himalayas in the Khumbu region.

-12 days Everest Base Camp Trek allows you to trek, along with pristine blue skies with eagles and birds of prey soaring high and Himalayan Tahr and Musk Deer, yaks graze on the mountain slopes.
+Short Everest Base Camp Trek allows you to trek, along with pristine blue skies with eagles and birds of prey soaring high and Himalayan Tahr and Musk Deer, yaks grazing on the mountain slopes.
 It is a 12-day itinerary, saying that you will get two-day of Acclimatization days which gives you sufficient enough time to adjust to the altitude and reduce AIMS, connect with locals, and enjoy your journey.
 On this trek, you will visit glaciers, valleys, and some of the highest peaks from across the world but the most fascinating feature about this trek are you are going to walk on the same path that leads you to the very top of the world!

 Everest Base Camp Trek starts with the flight to Lukla from Kathmandu which is a gateway to Everest Region.
 From Lukla, you head towards Phakding.
 Then your adventurous journey escorts you to Namche Bazaar through a forested mountain.
 Sherpa capital of Nepal and the heart of the Khumbu region, Namche Bazaar is surrounded by snow-capped mountain peaks.
-Traveling through the iconic swaying bridge draped with numerous prayer flags, witnessing diverse vegetation and wildlife, you will reach Everest Base Camp (5364 m), along with the beautiful villages of Tengboche, Dingboche, Lobuche, and Gorak Shep.
+Traveling through the iconic swaying bridge draped with numerous prayer flags, and witnessing diverse vegetation and wildlife, you will reach Everest Base Camp (5364 m), along with the beautiful villages of Tengboche, Dingboche, Lobuche, and Gorak Shep.
 The adrenaline rush trek continues to reach Kala Patthar at 5545m, which is one of the best places to view Mount Everest.
 It is a top pick from worldwide trekkers.
 Providing a close-up view of Everest, Kala Patthar is considered the highest altitude one can reach without a climbing permit.
 You can have a spectacular view of Nuptse, Changtse, and glimpses of Lhotse from Kala Patthar.
 Escaping the same trekking route you will then return back to Lukla from Gorakshep with Twenty minute Heli ride, which provides you an aerial view of the Khumbu region and also reward you with a view of Mt.
 Everest, Nuptse, Amadablam, Lhotse, Changtse, Pumori, Nuptse II.

 All foreign nationals, except Indian citizens, need visas to enter Nepal.
 Getting a visa must be the easiest one though.
 You just have to go to the Nepalese Embassy/consulate in your country or it can also be obtained upon your arrival at Kathmandu International Airport.
 To get a visa, you need to bring 2 pp size photos, visa fees, and a valid passport.